Career Definition for a Furniture Finisher

 Furniture finishers use solvents and tools to customize and repair furniture and other wood products.
 They are usually involved during the final stage of the building or production process, where they apply stains, top coats and wood sealants to custom-designed or used furniture.
 Knowledge of wood preservation and repair is required, especially when working with antiques.

 |Job Outlook (2016-2026)*||0%|

 Source: *U.S. Bureau of Labor Statistics

 In addition to on-the-job-training, technical education for furniture finishers can include certificate, degree or vocational programs in millwork or woodworking technology.
 Through formal or job-related training, furniture finishers learn how to use hand tools, power tools and woodworking machinery.
 They may also receive instruction in drawing, design and joinery.

-A successful furniture finisher is creative, can work independently, has excellent eye-hand coordination and possesses a strong attention to detail.
+A successful furniture finisher is creative, can work independently, has excellent eye-hand coordination and possesses strong attention to detail.
 Furniture finishers who perform custom-designed pieces should also have the interpersonal and listening skills necessary for working with clients.

 Career and Salary Outlook

 The U.S. Bureau of Labor Statistics (BLS) has projected a 0% job growth, for furniture finishers between 2016 and 2026.
 Growth due to an increased interest in domestic wood furniture and products will be tempered by increased automation, which reduces the need for woodworkers.
 Custom and specialty woodworkers, as well as those with math skills and an understanding of design, may enjoy the best prospects.
 In May 2017, the BLS reported a median annual wage for furniture finishers of $31,300 (www.bls.gov).

 Similar career options within this field include: